A Guide To Boat Fishing

 Boat fishing is also considered the best way to reach fish in the middle of the afternoon, when many species head into deeper waters to wait out the heat of the day.
 If you don’t have access to a boat, you may have to wait until dusk or dawn for these fish to come in for feeding.

 For those lucky few who actually own a boat, you are very likely to have it moored on particular water close to home.
 It is, for instance, very common for people who own lake-front property to have a small boat of their own.
 It is not, however, terribly common for boats to be dragged around from lake to lake in the UK, as they are in some other countries.

-Most anglers, however, will find it much easier and economical to charter or rent a boat when they get a yen for fishing by boat in the UK.
+Most anglers, however, will find it much easier and economical to charter or rent a boat when they get a desire for fishing by boat in the UK.
 Owning a boat can be a very expensive proposition, and it is likely that only the most well-heeled anglers will want the bother and expense.
-That said, there's nothing quite like it when it comes to a peaceful afternoon of angling on your favourite lake.
+That said, there’s nothing quite like it when it comes to a peaceful afternoon of angling on your favourite lake.
 Using a boat for angling really opens up some opportunities that are not always open to exclusive bank-fishers.